COVID Protocols

 Arrival and Departure Airport: El Paso International Airport (ELP)

-Arrival: Thursday, April 18, 2024.
-You may arrive anytime this day, but we encourage you to arrive in time for the 6:30 PM welcome dinner and journey orientation.
+Arrival: Please plan flights to arrive Thursday, April 18, 2024 at your leisure.
+We encourage you to arrive in time to join us at the 6:30 PM welcome dinner and journey orientation.

 Travel Tips: Some of our past travelers have rented a car to visit other area attractions before or after the trip.
 Carlsbad Caverns National Park is 2.5 hours away, and many are surprised to find that the birding Mecca of Portal, Arizona and Cave Creek Canyon is just 3 hours away.